-Figure 22 shows data on tobacco sales at a sample of supermarkets and service stations (i.e. a subset of tobacco retailers) at 4-weekly intervals.
-There is a clear annual pattern of spikes in sales in

-December/January, and lows in the middle of the year.
-There is also an overall decreasing trend, with an average of 80 million cigarettes sold through these outlets in the 12 months up to Aug 2011, compared with 75 million in Aug 2012 and 70 million in Aug 2016.
+Figure 23 shows data on tobacco sales at a sample of supermarkets and service stations (i.e. a subset of tobacco retailers) at 4-weekly intervals.
+There is a clear annual pattern of spikes in sales in November/December prior to excise tax increases, and lows in the middle of the year.
+There is also an overall decreasing trend, with an average of 80 million cigarettes and cigarette-equivalents of RYO sold through these outlets in the 12 months up to Aug 2011, compared with 75 million in Aug 2012 and 70 million in Aug 2016.